dhruvbhargav08/Mongodb-CRUD_Operation/README.md

 # MongoDB-CRUD-Operations-Using-Flask
-This is a simple Flask application to demonstrate CRUD operations on MongoDB Requirements-
+This is a simple Flask application to demonstrate CRUD operations on MongoDB.

+Requirements-

 Python